Paolo Salvati

-Paolo Salvati (born 22 February 1939 in Rome – 24 June 2014 in Rome) was an Italian figurative artist, painter, and draftsman.
+Paolo Salvati (22 February 1939 in Rome – 24 June 2014 in Rome) was an Italian figurative artist, painter, and draftsman.
 His landscapes are the expression of poetic art, characterized by an intense chromatic tone as a metaphorical depiction of the inner world of man.

 Biography

 Paolo Salvati, painting in Piazza Navona.

 Paolo Salvati was born in Rome on 22 February 1939, in a house on Via Labicana.
 Expressionist painter, from 1967 exhibited a series of works in oil on canvas throughout cities in Sardinia such as Cagliari, Oristano, Bosa, Ghilarza, Paulilatino until 1969.
 Since 1970 he participated in exhibitions of plastic and figurative art in the church Trinità dei Monti and in Galleria Colonna renamed Galleria Alberto Sordi in Rome.

 He painted subjects figment of the imagination, such as Pietra Blu (Blue Stone) in 1973 and 1974, Sogni di Primavera d’Alta Montagna (Spring Dreams in High Mountain) in 1974, d’Estate (In Summer) in 1975, the paintings Alberi Blu (Blue Trees) in 1980, and Montagna Gialla (Yellow Mountain) in 1991; subsequently created a series called Fronde Rosse (Red Fronds) in 1993, 1994, and 2000.
 He also realized landscapes, seascapes, and portraits.
 He used the techniques colours oil on canvas, gouache, pastels, acrylic, and personally prepared canvases and frames which were used in his works.
 From 1977 to 1993 he worked as a portrait painter in Piazza Navona in Rome; he used pastels on paper, oil on canvas painting miniatures depicting Roman monuments and landscapes of fantasy, produced numerous portraits also oil on canvas.

 Expert in designing and making frames on wooden base, research techniques to the preparation of adhesives or for the application of real gold and silver leaf.
 His passion for guitar music concert lead him to engage in lute making.

 He became closer with painter and his maternal uncle Gabriele Patriarca, and with Rinaldo Caressa (painter), Roberto Venturoni, with whom he shared some of the exhibitions, such as Cento Pittori via Margutta and paint-off demonstration.
 In the summer of 1993 he left Piazza Navona due to the encounters with a collector of works of art Don Agostino Chigi Albani della Rovere (1929–2002).